|Study location||Estonia, Tartu|

 |Tuition fee||€3,800 per year

-There are 18 tuition waivers available for top ranked applicants (regardless of citizenship) in 2021.
+There are 15 tuition waivers available for top ranked applicants in 2022, including 5 tuition waiver for EU/EEA/Swiss applicants, 10 tuition waivers for other applicants.

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.